|1. Grade of innovation||0 – 20 Points|

 2. The short-listed entries will be evaluated by the Judging Panel using the application material.
 In the first round of the evaluation process the CCA Association will select a list of finalists by choosing the three entries with the highest scores in every category.
 Here the average value will be identified by dividing the sum of scores with the number of participating judges.
 Those Members of the Judging Panel, who are related to an applicant, have to abstain from voting referring the corresponding entry.

 3. The three entries with the highest scores in every category will be presented by the competitors to the Judging Panel in Hamburg.
 The complete Judging Panel will be invited to Hamburg for the examination of the presentations.
 At least 1/3 of the full Judging Panel must be present in Hamburg.
 They have to decide upon their favorites by means of one winner vote.
 Those members who abstained from voting in single cases will have to abstain in the whole category of the corresponding applicants who reached the final.
 The finalists present their entries in a special show-room.
+Should it happen to be a tie in the runoff, then the average score of the first evaluation round, (when the finalists were determined in March), will be considered and the candidate with the total highest average score will be determined the winner.

 For the first scoring process only digital data is used.
 During the final scoring process participants have to present their entries in Hamburg.
 Judges must have the opportunity to examine an entry physically at this stage.
 Entries that do not include a product, such as conceptual innovations, are excluded from this restriction.
 The same applies to the finalist who entered a product which is too complex as an exhibit in the seminar room as e.g. a complete cabin.